 LOA 1680mm Beam 200mm Displacement 5.85 – 6.0kgs

 ‘Sonix’ represents our introduction into this class.
 The hull is shaped in such a manner, the waterline extends very quickly to its maximum permissible length.
 Therefore, this design will achieve maximum sailing speed at the earliest opportunity.
 The deck is shaped so that the airflow is directed to the sails.
 Additionally, a mast well is incorporated within the mid-sections of the deck, to allow the rig to remain low and compact, aiding to maximum rig efficiency when sailing.

 Between 2017 – 2019 development continued with more changes being made to the overall package.
 The results from these changes made ‘Sonix’ a more competitive yacht.
 This was demonstrated in the 2019 Italian Championships at Lake Garda, when ‘Sonix’ finished a respectable 9th place from 20 boats.
 Qualification to compete in the 2020 World Championships quickly followed, only for the opportunity to be thwarted by the global pandemic, which forced the cancelation of the regatta.

-During 2021, we shall see a revised ‘Sonix’ hull package, the design will have less freeboard and will incorporate new foils.
-The opportunity to use 10R / Marblehead style rigs will be a welcome money saver for skippers.
-These changes are a result of research and opinion found within the fleet since the design’s launch.
-By including these changes, I am sure we shall witness a further increase in performance of ‘Sonix’ on the water.
+During 2021, we will introduce a revised ‘Sonix’ package, the hull will have less freeboard and will incorporate new foils.
+The opportunity to use 10R / Marblehead style rigs, will be a welcome money saver for skippers.
+These changes are a direct result from further research and opinion found within the fleet.
+By including these changes, I am sure we shall witness a further increase in performance on the water.

 Radio Pot Assembly